erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/25_experiments.md

 These models are then each excited by 10°, which is an approximation of the various base-rate estimates (see @Fig:crane-base-rates).
 In @Fig:crane-dampening-comparison-animation and @Fig:crane-dampening-comparison-plot we can see how the controller proves effective for each crane, dampening the motion in the course of a few oscillations.
-This is predominantly due to the fact that we are scaling the control gains with the inertia of the lower link.
+This is predominantly due to the fact that we are scaling the control gains with the inertia of the lower link (see @Fig:crane-dampening-comparison-torques).

 This results in up to 50.000 Nm of torque being applied to dampen the largest crane.
 While probably possible, it is questionable whether this is economically sensible.
+We can also see that the requirements with regard to torque dynamics and workspace scale with the torque requirements.

 ![Dampening of three different model cranes using the same PD$\alpha$ controller.
 From left to right: approximate dimensions of our lab setup, a small fast deployment crane and a fairly large tower crane.
 The parameters are taken from @Fig:crane-data and @Fig:inertia-data.
 Controller setting: $k_P=1.0 \cdot I_2, k_D=4.0 \cdot I_2, \alpha=0.5$.
 Initial excitation is 10°, approximating the determined base rates (see @Fig:crane-base-rates)](./figures/crane-dampening-comparison.gif){ #fig:crane-dampening-comparison-animation }